 Q. What type of emergency/safety information will be broadcast?

 Alert notifications are allowed pertaining only to events in the categories identified below or other "life threatening" situations.
 "All Clear" and/or additional follow-up messages pertaining to end of event or additional instructions regarding the event are acceptable.
 General notifications of campus non-emergency events or activities are not acceptable via the SUNY NY Alert service.

 Classification and Acceptable Usage:

 No. Campuses can opt to have their own solution, but participation in this project is highly encouraged because it is free.
-SEMO has worked with major cellular companies to allow for priority handling of the calls and text messages.
-SEMO has also developed a system to prevent overloading a campus e-mail server when emergency messages are sent.
+NYSOEM has worked with major cellular companies to allow for priority handling of the calls and text messages.
+NYSOEM has also developed a system to prevent overloading a campus e-mail server when emergency messages are sent.

 Q. Is it mandatory for students, faculty and staff to participate?